bitcoin-sv/spv-wallet/README.md

 #### Environment variables

-To override any config variable with ENV, use the "SPV\_" prefix with mapstructure annotation path with "_" as a delimiter in all uppercase.
+To override any config variable with ENV, use the "SPVWALLET\_" prefix with mapstructure annotation path with "_" as a delimiter in all uppercase.
 Example:

 Let's take this fragment of AppConfig from `config.example.yaml`: